 Strong feelings of sadness and misery can overwhelm us, especially in the winter months when the skies darken and the temperatures drop.
 But can these very feelings be seen as a wonderful opportunity, a gift even, to fall ever more deeply into our present experience?

 If we look into ‘sadness’ what do we find?
 A heavy, tight, agitated energy maybe.
 And does that energy have the word ‘sadness’ written into it?
 Or is it a thought or a mental image that, out of habit, grabs onto that energy to make it mean something about ‘me’?
 ‘My’ sadness, ‘my’ pain, ‘my’ deficiency; the intensity of the feeling amplifying the thoughts amplifying the feelings amplifying the thoughts.

 And are you those thoughts and feelings that come and go?
 Do you disappear as they dissolve?
-What a revelation to see that what you truly are is not limited to any particular cloud but is like the limitless sky within which each cloud arises and out of which each one is made, that embraces them all regardless of their colour or shape; the very space and substance for this rich, ever fresh manifestation called life.
+What a revelation to see that what you truly are is not limited to any particular cloud, but is like the limitless sky within which each cloud arises and out of which each one is made.
+That embraces them all regardless of their colour or shape.
+That is the very substance of this rich, ever fresh manifestation called life.